Skip to content

 #4.
 Entertainment Earth

 Pre-orders are the main reason to use them.
 They list items 6 to 12 months before release, lock in the price, and only charge your card when the figure ships.
-We placed a Star Wars Black Series pre-order in February 2026 with a December release date, and the order tracker has shown the manufacturing milestones the whole way.
+The order tracker is built for long waits, with status updates that cover the usual manufacturing and shipping stages.

 #5.
 Sideshow Collectibles